 Acute encephalopathy can result from radiation to the brain.
-Fluid accumulates within the cells of the brain, causing the entire brain to swell (called cerebral edema).
+Fluid temporarily accumulates within the cells of the brain, causing the entire brain to swell (called cerebral edema).
 Symptoms include headaches, nausea, vomiting, drowsiness, and confusion.
 Acute encephalopathy usually begins shortly after the first or second dose of radiation is given.
-Usually, symptoms diminish during the radiation treatments.
+Usually, symptoms diminish as radiation treatments continue.
 Corticosteroids such as dexamethasone may help prevent or reduce cerebral edema.

-Early-delayed radiation damage causes symptoms similar to those of acute encephalopathy.
-Symptoms usually diminish on their own over several days to weeks, sometimes more rapidly if corticosteroids are used.
+Early-delayed radiation damage can cause symptoms similar to those of acute encephalopathy.
+Symptoms of early-delayed damage may develop in children when whole-brain radiation therapy is used to treat leukemia.
+These symptoms usually diminish on their own over several days to weeks, sometimes more rapidly if corticosteroids are used.

 If radiation is directed at the spine in the neck or upper back, early-delayed radiation myelopathy may develop.
 This disorder sometimes causes a sensation similar to an electric shock.
 The sensation begins in the neck or back, usually when the neck is bent forward, and shoots down to the legs.
-This disorder usually resolves without treatment.
+Early-delayed radiation myelopathy usually resolves without treatment.

-After radiation therapy for tumors near the spine, late-delayed myelopathy may develop.
+Radiation directed at tumors near the spine may damage the spinal cord itself.
+When it does, late-delayed myelopathy may develop.
 This disorder causes weakness, loss of sensation, and sometimes the Brown-Séquard syndrome.
-In this syndrome, one side of the spinal cord is damaged, resulting in weakness on one side of the body and loss of pain and temperature sensation on the other side.
-On the weak side of the body, people may be unable to sense where their hands and feet are without looking at them (position sense).
-Late-delayed radiation myelopathy usually does not subside and often results in paralysis.
+In the Brown-Séquard syndrome, one side of the spinal cord is damaged, resulting in weakness on one side of the body and loss of pain and temperature sensation on the other side.
+On the weak side of the body, position sense may be lost.
+That is, people may be unable to sense where their hands and feet are without looking at them.
+Late-delayed radiation myelopathy can be permanent and often results in paralysis.